Quick links to:

 You must bring these characteristics with you to each and every class.
 Come with the desire to learn!
 We will be here to help you!

 - Attendance: Attend class regularly.
-Sign in and out using the STARs computer terminals.
+Sign in and out using the SARS-Trak computer terminals.
 Communicate immediately with your instructor regarding any special attendance issues.
 You may be dropped if you have missed 4 consecutive hours or 6 cumulative hours of class time.
 NEVER assume the instructor will drop you automatically.

 - Homework: Complete the required homework prior to testing and be prepared to produce it before testing.
 For most students, additional time outside of class is necessary in order to be successful!
 In general, for every hour of class time, you should be spending an additional ½ to 1 hour on homework.
 All students are required to furnish their own textbooks and supplies.
 Check Bookstore policies on returns, buy-backs, and how to avoid book thefts.

 - Communication: Communicate frequently with your instructor on your progress or any problems you are encountering.
-Online, you can log onto Blackboard to access any announcements, and other important information for Math X Lab.
+Online, you can log onto Blackboard to access any announcements, and other important information for the Math X Program.
 To log on and access Blackboard on the Las Positas College website.
 Go to Online Learning, click on “Blackboard Login Procedure” and follow the directions.

 - Behavior: Use proper classroom etiquette (be quiet, respectful of others, etc.).
 Adhere to the Academic Honesty Policy.
 Read and observe any posted Blackboard and classroom announcements.
-Follow any policies, procedures or rules for the Math X Lab program and the Las Positas College.
+Follow any policies, procedures or rules for the Math X Program and the Las Positas College.
 Proper behavior helps keep everyone’s focus on the key priorities!

-While offering many non-traditional approaches to benefit students, Math X Lab may not be appropriate for all types of learners.
+While offering many non-traditional approaches to benefit students, the Math X Program may not be appropriate for all types of learners.
 Students with the maturity to set goals, seek help when needed, work independently using good time management and planning skills are the most likely to succeed in this self-paced environment.
 Strict auditory learners may benefit from a more traditional style classroom as well as students needing more structure with deadlines.
-Talk to your instructor if you have any questions whether or not this lab will be a good fit for your learning style and characteristics.
+Talk to your instructor if you have any questions whether or not this program will be a good fit for your learning style and characteristics.
 If interested, ask your Instructional Assistant for our Learning Assessment tool to help you identify your predominate learning style.

 - Attendance is mandatory.
 You must attend the first class period to receive the orientation information.
 Those who are absent the first day will be dropped.
-You are expected to sign in and sign out, for each Math X class session on STARs.
+You are expected to sign in and sign out, for each Math X class session on SARS-Trak.
 Roll call may be taken as needed.
 While you study, you may use I-pods or MP3 players with headphones as long as they do not bother others.
 Please turn your cell phones and other electronic devices to silent and take all calls outside the classroom.
 Food consumption is discouraged inside the math lab.
 Feel free to take a 5 minute break at the tables outside the room.

 - Placement in the appropriate course is important.
 If you feel your placement is incorrect, ask your instructor or instructional assistant to assist you.
 You may be able to retake the Placement Exam, appeal through the Prerequisite review process, or be referred to a counselor.